ThijsvanB/EDGroup249/Code/Website/README.md

 - The other .html files are subpages of this website.
 - script.js contains the code that allows for selecting a plant.
 - IWPstyle.css contains the css code for index.html and about.html.
-- loginstyle.css contains the css code for login.html and signup.html.
 - pexels-huy-phan-3153522.jpg is the background image for the website.
-- action_page.php contains the php code for logging in.
-- the other php files contain tests to see if php is working on my device.
+- IWP_getdata.php is the php file that gets the data from the database and displays it
+- IWP_process.php is the php that receives the data from the ESP32